vistle/vistle.github.io/docs/architecture/index.md

 interfacing with the visualization tool to remain in memory all the time.

 ## Current Status and Future Work
-The next mile stones that we aim to achieve are to couple the system to OpenFOAM.
+The next milestones that we aim to achieve are to couple the system to OpenFOAM.
 Additionally, the scalability of the system will be improved by making better use of OpenMP and acceleration hardware.

 ## Acknowledgments
-This work has been supported in part by the CRESTA project that has received funding from the European Community’s Seventh Framework Programme (ICT-2011.9.13).
+This work has been supported in part by the [CRESTA](http://www.cresta-project.eu/index.html) project that has received funding from the European Community’s Seventh Framework Programme (ICT-2011.9.13).